Booligoosh/codetheweb.blog/_posts/2017-10-06-html-syntax.md

 ---
 layout: post
-title: 'HTML elements and tags'
+title: 'HTML syntax'
 image: '/assets/img/posts/html-elements-and-tags/cover.jpg'
-date: 2017-10-06 02:00:00 +1100
+date: 2017-10-06 02:00:00
 tags: HTML
 keywords: "learn HTML, how to learn HTML, HTML tags"
 ---
-HTML elements and tags are the building blocks of any website.
-Learn what they are and how to use them in this article...
+The syntax of a language is how it works.
+How to actually write it.
+Learn HTML syntax in this article...

-## What are elements?
+## HTML Elements
-Consider the following HTML:
+Ok, I'm going to show you a bit of code. *WHAT???* Don't panic.
+You don't have to understand what it all means, I will explain below:
 ```HTML
 <h1>Blog Posts.</h1>
 <div class="controls">